Mysuru–Chennai Express: Timings

 It runs on a complete electrified railway route and is regularly hauled by WAP7 of either Lallaguda, Royapuram or Krishnarajapuram Shed.

 Introduction & destinations

-Mysuru–Chennai Express was introduced as the Bengaluru-Chennai Express by the Southern Railway.
+Mysuru–Chennai Express was introduced as the 6024 Bangalore City-Chennai Express by the Southern Railway.
 It traverses the 362 km distance in 6 hours and 30 minutes.
 The rake is now maintained by South Western Railway at KSR Bengaluru.
+The Chennai-Bangalore City express had the number 6023.